anaren/arduino101-sdk/packages/Intel/hardware/intel/arc32/README.md

 5. Go to `packages/Intel/hardware/arc32/<version>/`
 6. Delete the content of the directory from step 5, and replace it with the content of the "corelibs-arduino101-master" folder in the zip from step 2.

+Note: your [tools](https://github.com/01org/intel-arduino-tools), found in `Arduino15/packages/Intel/tools/arduino101load/<version>/`, may also need to be updated to the latest snapshot.

 Future upgrades may fail since the internal contents were modified by hand.
 In order to recover, shut down the IDE, delete the entire `Arduino15` directory,